 And considering we’re almost into fall, what better way to enjoy a curry than curry with squash and (pumpkin spice for that matter)?

 Winter squash (like butternut squash) is super versatile and lasts for a little while in a cold spot in your pantry.
 I always have some on hand for things like butternut squash soup, fritters, mashed squash and curry.

 This butternut squash curry is chock-full of goodness and just hits the spot on a chilly fall or winter day!

 My absolute fave type of cooking (and eating) is those hearty fall and winter comfort food recipes.
 I just love ’em.

-I could seriously enjoy this curry straight out of the pot as is, but it’s also delicious over some rice and garnished with cilantro —and maybe some naan on the side.
-Ok, now I’m hungry 😉
+I could seriously enjoy this curry straight out of the pot as is, but it’s also delicious over some rice and garnished with cilantro.
+Some naan on the side would also be great.
+Okay, now I’m hungry.

 Why We Love Butternut Squash Curry

-- It’s made in one pot for easy cleanup
+- It’s made in one pan for easy cleanup